Jade Grobler Looks Phenomenal In A Green Bikini In New Instagram Video

 In less than a day of being posted, the share gained more than 19,100 likes and earned over 340 comments.
 Social media admirers flocked to the comments section, showering Jade with compliments and praise.
 Most of them told her she looked incredibly beautiful, while several fans expressed their thoughts on her killer body.
 Others dropped a string of emoji to express their feelings for the model.

 “Fabulous body and booty!
-You are beautiful distraction to this cruel world.
+You are a beautiful distraction to this cruel world.
 I really enjoy your uploads daily,” one of her followers commented.

 “I am so in love with Australia.
 So many beautiful ladies from there, but I think you are one of the prettiest,” gushed an admirer.